MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/windows-server-support-installation-for-amd-role-family-processor.md

 ## Windows Server support

-This section provides Windows Server support with respect to total number of logical processors.
+This section provides information about Windows Server support with respect to total number of logical processors.

+> [!NOTE]
+> If X2APIC support is not available or is disabled, the support is limited to a maximum of 255 logical processors.

 - Windows Server 2019 and Windows Server 2016